-Paul was a 21 year old student of law when he developed bulimia.
-On returning home from lectures he would stop off at the supermarket and buy bread, biscuits and confectionery, often consuming most of it before he got back to his flat.
-He had tried inducing vomiting but had found himself unable to do so.
-Instead, he took 20-30 laxative tablets after each binge and did frequent exercise to burn off the rest.
-He felt permanently exhausted and found it hard to concentrate on his lectures, often falling asleep during them.
-His preoccupations with food made studying hard and eventually he dropped out of university after failing his second year exams.
+Pauline was a 21 year old student of law when she developed bulimia.
+On returning home from lectures she would stop off at the supermarket and buy bread, biscuits and confectionery, often consuming most of it before she got back to her flat.
+She had tried inducing vomiting but had found herself unable to do so.
+Instead, she took 20-30 laxative tablets after each binge and did frequent exercise to burn off the rest.
+She felt permanently exhausted and found it hard to concentrate on her lectures, often falling asleep during them.
+Her preoccupations with food made studying hard and eventually she dropped out of university after failing her second year exams.